Safety record

 Operations & Maintenance Incidents Impacting People or the Environment

-Incidents related to maintaining pipeline equipment or operating the pipeline and its valves or pumps were down 54 percent over the last five years in areas impacting people or the environment.
-In these areas, incidents caused by incorrect operation decreased by 45 percent, while equipment failure decreased 50 percent from 2019 to 2023.
+Incidents related to maintaining pipeline equipment or operating the pipeline and its valves or pumps were down 22% over the last five years in areas impacting people or the environment.
+In these areas, incidents caused by excavation damage due to insufficient locating practices dropped 50% and incidents caused by equipment failure decreased 29%, while incidents caused by incorrect operation stayed flat from 2020 to 2024.

 Incidents by Cause

-Equipment failures is the most frequent cause of all liquids pipeline incidents.
-Over the last five years, equipment failures represented 46 percent of incidents, corrosion failures 23 percent and incorrect operation 15 percent.
-Material pipe/weld failures, which include cracking, a primary source of large volume releases, represented only 6 percent of incidents since 2019.
+Equipment failure is the most frequent cause of all liquids pipeline incidents.
+Over the last five years, equipment failure represented 45% of

 Incidents by Commodity